localvoid/ivi/packages/ivi/README.md

 ): boolean;
 ```

-`containsDOMElement` checks if a stateful node contains a DOM elements in its
-subtree.
+- `node` - Stateful node.
+- `element` - DOM Element.

 > *SSR: Throws an exception.*

 #### **`hasDOMElement()`**

+`hasDOMElement` checks if a stateful node has a DOM element as its child.

 ```ts
 function hasDOMElement(